-The terms of our credit agreement could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions.
+The terms of our credit agreement could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions.\

 The terms of our credit agreement include, and any future indebtedness may include, a number of restrictive covenants that impose significant operating and financial restrictions on us, including restrictions on our ability to take actions that may be in our best interests.
 The terms of our credit agreement include operating covenants restricting, among other things, our ability to: incur additional indebtedness and liens; effect mergers, consolidations and other fundamental changes; dispose of significant assets or enter into sale-leaseback transactions; pay dividends or make other restricted payments; make loans, advances or other investments including acquisitions of companies and products; and enter into transactions with affiliates.
 In addition, the terms of our credit agreement include financial covenants requiring us, among other things, to: maintain a certain consolidated fixed charge coverage ratio; maintain a certain leverage ratio; and maintain minimum liquidity.
-Our failure to comply with any of these covenants could result in a default under the terms of the credit agreement, which could permit the lenders to declare all or part of the outstanding borrowings to be immediately due and payable.
-Although we currently have sufficient funds to repay our debt, if our outstanding borrowings were to be accelerated and we have used significant amounts of our cash or intend to use significant amounts of our cash for other purposes, we might not have sufficient funds to repay those borrowings and conduct all of our operations in the manner we would otherwise choose, and any such acceleration could have a material adverse effect on our business, financial condition and results of operations.
+While we repaid the term loan under our credit agreement in full in early July 2011, the credit agreement remains in effect and covers revolving credit borrowings we may draw down from time to time.
+Our failure to comply with any of the covenants in the credit agreement could result in a default under the terms of the credit agreement, which could permit the lenders to declare all or part of any outstanding borrowings to be immediately due and payable, or to refuse to permit additional borrowings, which could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions.